Bramsovic/holbertonschool-higher_level_programming/python-classes/README.md

 ---

-## 📖 Description
+## 📖 Background Context

-In this project, you'll explore the basics of **Classes** and **Objects** in Python.
-You'll learn to define custom classes, use attributes, and implement methods.
-Additionally, you'll understand concepts like private attributes, data validation, and property management using getter and setter methods.
+It’s **VERY important** to go through all the resources provided below.
+Take the time to read, type (not copy-paste), and understand all the examples in the resources.
+Practice by experimenting with the concepts of OOP and playing with them.

-This project is essential for building a solid foundation in Object-Oriented Programming (OOP).
+This project is designed to help you **build a solid foundation in Object-Oriented Programming (OOP)**.
+The ultimate goal is to enable you to use OOP concepts effectively in Python and understand why Python programming is awesome.

 ---